-The MS IT program is a professional graduate program in the applied and fast-changing field of Information Technology. the program prepares students for a professional IT or computing-related career and for advanced studies in a computing discipline.
+The MS in Information Technology program is a professional graduate program in the applied and fast-changing field of Information Technology.
+The program prepares students for a professional IT or computing-related career and for advanced studies in a computing discipline.
 Offered at the University's urban campus in Manchester, a city that embraces cultural diversity, the program welcomes students from all over the word.
 With classes scheduled during the day and in the evening in fall, spring, and summer terms, the program gives students the flexibility to enroll full- or part-time.
 For diligent undergraduate students, this program is also available as an Accelerated Master’s Program.

 Tools, platforms, and programming languages used in IT industry evolve rapidly.
 Capitalizing on the campus location in New Hampshire's largest city and the state's corporate and financial center, the program requires an internship experience.
 With support from many business, technology and non-profit organizations who sponsor internships, students integrate authentic professional experiences in their academic coursework early in the program.
 The internship course may be repeated for a maximum of six credits.

 The M.S.
 IT program has two options for completion:

 - Master's Project Option (33 Credits): 10 courses (30 credits) and Master's Project course (3 credits)

 - Master's Thesis Option (30 Credits): 8 courses (24 credits) and Master's Thesis (6 credits)

 Both options require completion of 18 core credits.